 Beginners also often question if 4 sets are too much for optimal muscle building.
 And here’s the answer:

 In general, 4 sets per muscle group per workout is not too much for optimal muscle-building.
 4 sets are considered to be in the upper range for the ideal number of sets to build muscle.
-But it is not recommended to exceed more than 5 sets.
+It is not recommended to exceed more than 5 sets.

 This has been shown in a 2015 study.